Community

 Tips for Navigating Challenges

 TTF was founded in 2018, which means it was barely a year old when the pandemic hit.
-Suddenly, our entire reason of being–to grow community by planting together– was completely undermined!
-However, this time allowed us to develop our Nature Explorers youth curriculum, an online and zine based free resource for parents and teachers, and our lunch and learn webinar series.
+Suddenly, our entire reason for being—to grow community by planting together—was completely undermined!
+However, this time allowed us to develop our Nature Explorers youth curriculum, an online and zine based free resource for parents and teachers, and our webinar series.
 Both have continued to be core parts of our education program to this day.
 In addition, we learned how to plant safely under challenging circumstances once restrictions were lifted.
-People wanted to be together, and this less-than-ideal situation nevertheless helped us affirm the importance of community and serve our City through our programs.
+People wanted to be together, and this less than ideal situation nevertheless helped us affirm the importance of community.
+Our advice here is to remain open to flexibility and change when it is needed.
+Oftentimes, these difficult circumstances open up creative ways to do our work that actually enhance what we do and help us value the most essential aspects of our work.

 How to Build Shared Goals

-Shared goals require being willing to let go of some things that might seem essential to us.
-But knowing when and what to let go of is easier if the value and impact of the shared goal is clear.
-Once needs, strengths, and values are clear and aligned, then building the shared goal requires understanding who the work is for, how to get them involved and make them a part of the work, and what this collaboration requires of each partner/member of the network.
+Every single project we host or co-lead is the result of shared goals.
+This work requires meeting, ideally in person, sometimes many times, to make sure we understand each other’s needs, strengths, and values, and establish trust.
+Sharing goals sometimes requires compromise, but knowing when and what to let go of is easier if the value and impact of the shared goal is clear.
+Once needs, strengths, and values are clear and aligned, then building the shared goal requires understanding who the work is for, how to get them involved and make them a part of the work, and what this collaboration requires of each member of the network.

 Any Additional Advice

-At TTF, we look to trees as teachers who remind us that they take a very long time to reach maturity on purpose.
-The tree’s slow growth, allows its roots to expand outward to absolve the most rainwater.
+Everything we are doing is urgent and necessary.
+But moving at the pace of this urgency is not necessarily the best way to reach the desired outcome.
+At TTF, we look to trees as teachers who remind us that they take a very long time to reach maturity—on purpose.
+The tree’s slow growth allows its roots to expand outward to absorb the most nutrients.
 Each season, as the trunk sways in the wind, the tree’s bark grows stronger and thicker to stand tall and steady.
 By slowing down to grow intentionally, we hope to grow strong and healthy as an organization.
 And just as the tree needs our help with careful pruning so that its branches don’t fall due to their weight or an imbalance in the tree’s structure, we need our teams and networks to help us correct course when necessary and let go when needed.
 Slow, intentional, and collaborative growth will help us reach maturity successfully!